rukai/PF_Sandbox/documentation/manual.md

 *   F10 - Display player camera area
 *   F11 - Set all
 *   F12 - Reset all

-### Selection

-By default making a selection will replace the previous selection.
-To add to the previous selection hold the Shift key.

-*   Left click - Select one colbox
-*   Right click - Select mutliple colboxes

 ### Frame editing
 *   V - Copy frame